awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_linux.md

 **To install AWS Application Discovery Agent in your data center**

-1. Log in to your Linux\-based server or VM and create a new directory to contain your agent components\.
+1. Sign in to your Linux\-based server or VM and create a new directory to contain your agent components\.

 1. Switch to the new directory and download the installation script from either the command line or the console\.